 It’s that time of year when there is a chill in the air, the leaves change color, and we are out enjoying the crisp fall weather with our furry friends.
 As the cooler weather comes, people start preparing their cars for the cold weather ahead.
-Anti-freeze is a common household chemical kept in the garage and used in vehicles to keep radiators cool without freezing.
+Antifreeze is a common household chemical kept in the garage which is used in vehicles to keep radiators cool without freezing.

-Ethylene glycol is a sweet tasting, odorless, liquid used that makes up nearly 95% of car antifreeze, and is in lesser harmful quantities in hydraulic brake fluid, windshield de-icing fluid, motor oil, and other products.
+Ethylene glycol is a sweet tasting, odorless liquid which makes up nearly 95% of car antifreeze, and is present in smaller but still very harmful quantities in hydraulic brake fluid, windshield de-icing fluid, motor oil, and other products.

-Within 30 minutes of ingestion animals can exhibit signs of incoordination, lethargy, vomiting, excessive urination, low body temperature, seizures, or coma.
-Some of these signs may resolve 12-24 hrs after exposure, which may make owners feel that the pet is improving.
+Within 30 minutes of ingestion, animals may exhibit signs of incoordination, lethargy, vomiting, extreme urination, low body temperature, seizures, and/or coma.
+In many cases, some of these signs resolve 12-24 hrs after exposure, which may give owners the impression that the pet is improving.
 During this time the pet’s heart rate and respiratory rate may increase.
-Never wait to bring your pet in as time is of the essence, especially with ethylene glycol treatment.
-Patients need to be treated within 8-12 hrs of ingestion of ethylene glycol.
-Left untreated they may die.
+Never wait to bring your pet in, as time is of the essence, especially with ethylene glycol treatment.
+Patients need to be treated within 8-12 hours of ingestion of ethylene glycol.
+Left untreated, they may die.